PeterCamilleri/CX16/utilities/assist_16/README.md

       set_16 my_var, 0                 ; Clear my_var.
       set_16 root, root_array          ; Root points to the start of root_array.

+*Example:*

+    .zeropage
+    my_var: .res  2   ; My variables in the zero page for this example.
+    root:   .res  2

+    .import root_array:absolute        ; Import a reference to an array in another file.

+    .code
+      ; stuff omitted.
+      set_16 my_var, 0                 ; Clear my_var.
+      set_16 root, root_array          ; Root points to the start of root_array.

+*Example:*

+    .zeropage
+    root:   .res  2

+    .import root_array:absolute        ; Import a reference to an array in another file.

+    .code
+      ; stuff omitted.
+      set_16 root, root_array          ; Set up the pointer to the start of the array.
+      ; stuff omitted.
+      set_16 root, 0                   ; Clear first element of the array.

 ### inc_16

 A macro to increment a 16 bit variable in memory.